selinbekir/Python_for_Bioinformatics/README.md

 # BIO496

-My homework, midterm and final project scripts for programming with Python for Biology Course
+Basic scripts for starters for programming with Python for bioinformatics